eigenfoo/old-eigenfoo.github.io/_posts/2018-03-18-reddit-clusters.md

 </figure>

 ```
-...
+…

 Since the dawn of humanity men were always in control, held all the power and
 women were happy because of it.
 But now men are forced to lose their masculinity
 and power or else they'll be killed/punished by other pussy men with big guns
 and laws who believe feminism is the right path for humanity.

-...
+…

 Feminism is really a blessing in disguise because it's a wake up call for men
 and a hidden cry for help from women for men to regain their masculinity,
 integrity and control over women.

-...
+…

 ```

 ## `/r/The_Donald`

-You may have already heard of `/r/The_Donald` (a.k.a. the "pro-Trump cesspool"), famed for their [takeover of the Reddit front page](https://en.wikipedia.org/wiki//r/The_Donald#Conflict_with_Reddit_management), and their [involvement in several recent
+You may have already heard of `/r/The_Donald` (a.k.a. the “pro-Trump cesspool”), famed for their [takeover of the Reddit front page](https://en.wikipedia.org/wiki//r/The_Donald#Conflict_with_Reddit_management), and their [involvement in several recent